Vos88/stage-based/README.md

 The LaTeX rendering is automatically applied to all content sections including overview, how it works, applications, advantages, and limitations.

+Moreover, the LaTeX rendering is setup to work with (nested) lists.
+Meaning that both lists like

+- this is a list item
+  - this is a nested list item

+are rendered correctly.

 ## Project deployment

 This repo is already configured to deploy to GitHub pages.